blakeyy/Relational-RfDNet/README.md

 [Ingo Blakowski], [Trung Quoc Nguyen]<br>

 ### Setting up the project and basic commands
-To set up the project please refer to the README_original.md of the original RfDNet.
+To set up the project please refer to the README_original.md of the original RfDNet in this project folder.
 There you can also see the basic commands to train and test the models.

 ---
 ### Training and testing